Service Catalogue

 The registrations are used in a number of relations for documenting research at UCPH.
 Data is drawn from CURIS for the researchers’ profiles in “Find a Researcher”, and data is used in the annual ministerial gauging, the Open Access Indicator (OAI).

-Supplying Information
+Information Supply

 The University Library purchases and administrates annually scientific information resources for approximately DKK 60 million for the benefit of students, users and researchers at UCPH, RUC, ITU, DAB and CUH and ensures access to this through the library system.
 Of this approximately DKK 57 million is spent on e-resources.